CaptTwigg/manda2/README.md

 can then on the Admin page either "Decline" or "Accept" each of the students that has requested to join the course.
 As of right now, there is only 1 student hard coded.
 So if you try to sign up for a course you will show by the name "Ole".

-Lastly there has been build some of the CRUD for the teacher and some login functionality has been partly done, but none that has been finalized.
+Lastly there has been build some of the CRUD for the teacher page.
+You can only Create and Read the overview of the teacher.
+Some login functionality has been partly done, but none has been finalized.